-People and their families continue to be harmed by these mandates, and if there is no longer a valid reason for them to continue, they should be dropped immediately.
+People and their families continue to be harmed by these mandates, which the government has actually lifted for most jobs.
+If there is no longer a valid reason for them to continue, they should be dropped immediately.
+The current KCDC COVID-19 Risk Assessment (attached) only recommends vaccination for some roles, it does not mandate it.

-I am requesting that you as the Chief Executive Officer of KCDC instigate an immediate review of KCDC's COVID-19 Vaccination Policy, in light of the decisions made by two of the largest councils in New Zealand.
-KCDC's Risk Assessment undertaken for the original policy needs to be reviewed, in line with current government, public health and legal guidance, as outlined below:
+As a local rate payer I am requesting that you as Mayor instigate an immediate review of KCDC's COVID-19 Vaccination Policy, (not leaving it to the CEO) in light of the decisions made by two of the largest councils in New Zealand.

 The Council's Covid-19 Vaccination Policy will be reviewed, and this will include a review of the Risk Assessment.
-As to when the review will be carried out and by whom will be a decision made by the Chief Executive and any review will take into account the context of the workplace and the community.
+As to when the review will be carried out and by whom will be an operational decision made by the Chief Executive and any review will take into account the context of the workplace and the community.